-Plug plants are a convenient and easy way to fill your garden with colour.
-Although seeds are cheaper to buy, there is often a lot of work involved, from germination to pricking out tiny seedlings.
+Fill your garden with colour the convenient and easy way with plug plants.
+Although seeds are cheaper to buy, there’s often a lot of work involved, from germination to pricking out tiny seedlings.
 Cuttings also pose the same problem, requiring nurturing undercover for some time and with varying degrees of success.
 When you buy plug plants, you bypass this difficult stage of growth and receive strong, healthy young plants, raring to grow once potted up or planted into their final positions.

 There are plenty of plug plants to choose from but if you need some inspiration take a look at our pick of top ten plug plants for a quick, easy and reliable display.
 See our How we grow and send your plants page for more information about our plug plant sizes.

 Begonias are slow and tricky to raise from seed and Begonia tubers can be expensive if you have lots of space to fill.
 Begonia plug plants are an easy and economical way of growing Begonias and will quickly fill your containers and baskets with colour!
 Smaller plug plants are best potted up and grown on but jumbo plugs or garden-ready plug plants can be planted straight into their final containers after all risk of frost has passed.
 Begonia plants are a fantastic addition to beds, borders, baskets, Flower Pouches® and just about any patio container you can think of!
 Producing a long-lasting display of bright and showy flowers, Begonia plants keep going until the first frosts.